solidusio-contrib/solidus_countries_backend/README.md

 [![Build Status](https://travis-ci.org/solidusio-contrib/solidus_countries_backend.svg?branch=master)](https://travis-ci.org/solidusio-contrib/solidus_countries_backend)

-**WIP**: This extension is not ready yet.
-Do not use it until the pull request below has been merged.

 Add an admin UI to Solidus for managing countries and states.

 This functionality has been removed from Solidus backend with